September 03, 2011

 by Urban Remains

-a small enclave of stately 19th century Chicago homes featuring exceptional red slip terra cotta ornament fabricated by the Northwestern Terra Cotta Company once located in the Township/City of Lake View.
-The well-maintained homes are located on Diversey Parkway. - Urban Remains
+A small enclave of stately 19th century Chicago homes featuring exceptional red slip terra cotta ornament fabricated by the Northwestern Terra Cotta Company once located in the Township/City of Lake View.
+These well-maintained homes are located on Diversey Parkway. - Urban Remains (scroll down)

 via Chicago Pubilc Library